gernotfeichter/hypnix/readme.md

 A [NixOS](https://nixos.org) based Linux distribution using a [Hyprland](https://hyprland.org) based desktop environment.

 # features
+- modern linux desktop (window animations)
 - window auto-tiling (no screen waste per default!)
 - desktop environment heavily shortcut based (vs traditional ones that are normally mouse based)
-- no password typing required for (todo: docu)
+- no password typing required for standard actions (todo: docu since this is not active per default and it requires third party services to be configured correctly)
   - full disk decryption (through network based disk decryption)
-  - terminal commands (more precisely PAM based commands, such as `sudo`etc.)
+  - terminal commands (more precisely PAM based commands, such as `sudo` etc.)

 # config changes